haberdashPI/Sounds.jl/README.md

 (e.g. last time I checked it uses an older approach for representing units and exports conflicting symbosl for these units), so it is probably best to `import` Sounds or SampledSignals and employ `using` on the other.

+# Status

+I use this package all the time in other projects, so it should be pretty bug free.
+However, it is not yet well integrated into the rest of the ecosystem in Julia for working with audio.
+I'm in the process of thinking through how to do that with this [issue](https://github.com/JuliaAudio/SampledSignals.jl/issues/29).